jw00470/GeoSources/README.md

 Students: You do not see any resources that you find helpful in studying?
 Send an email to geosources@gmail.com.</p>
 <p>Our team would love your feedback on the website!
 If there's anything we can do to improve your experience on this website,
 please contact us at geosources@gmail.com</p>
-<p>We would like to express my gratitude to BBEdit for allowing the chance to create a website from scratch</br>
+<p>We would like to express my gratitude to BBEdit for allowing the chance to create a website from scratch
 using a code editor.
-It has allowed an opportunity to set up a platform where all teachers and learners</br>
-have a "one stop" place to access a variety of resources and lessons to meet their learning goals!</p>
+It has allowed an opportunity to set up a platform where all teachers and learners have a "one stop" place to access a variety of resources and lessons to meet their learning goals!</p>
 <p> Last Updated: November 2, 2021</p>